tdongsi/tdongsi.github.io/source/_posts/2015-11-19-an-old-email.markdown

 - JUnit
 ---

-I found this old email in an old document folder.
+I found this email below in an old document folder.
 It is probably one of the most memorable emails I have ever written.
-It contains many significant lessons, especially to me when early in my job/career:
+It contains many significant lessons to me, especially when I'm relatively early in my job/career:

-1. A code that is currently correct may not be robust to changes.
+1. Code that is currently correct may not be robust to changes.
 Watch out for changes, which are frequent in any software project.
-1. A small change in implementation approach can improve testability of your code significantly.
+1. A small change in implementation approach can significantly improve testability of your code.
 1. Developers and test engineers should NOT be siloed into different departments in any company.
-They should work closely together as programmers having different roles (develop vs. test) in a project (hint: Agile).
+They should work closely together, as programmers having different roles (develop vs. test) in a project (hint: Agile).
 An analogy is forwards/defenders in a soccer match: they are all soccer players, with different roles.
    * Organizational boundaries only dampen open collaboration only if people let them (or abuse them).
 Send emails, or walk to the other building if needed, to work closely with your project team members.

 ***